Skip to main content

 “The problem is we didn’t feel it.
 They didn’t inform us.
 We heard they want to strike al-Sahel hospital,” said Eid, bandaged and still in shock sitting at the hospital gate.
 Israel had hinted another hospital miles away could possibly be a target, alleging it is housing tunnels used by the Hezbollah militant group.

-Eid, an actress, said she was playing with her neighbor’s kids when the first explosion hit.
+Eid, an actor, said she was playing with her neighbor’s kids when the first explosion hit.
 It knocked her to the floor and scattered the candy she was handing out to the kids.
 She stood up, not believing she was still alive, to find her neighbor’s kid soaked in blood.
 One was killed immediately; the other remained in intensive care.

 “I looked ahead and saw the kids torn apart and hurt,” she said.
 “The gas canisters were on fire.
 I didn’t know what to do — put out the fire or remove the kids.”